henrychris/blog/src/posts/to_kill_the_sun_for_a_child.md

 ---
 title: 'To Kill The Sun For A Child'
-description: I'm working on it.
+description: A reflection on the my complicated relationship with children.
 date: '2022-09-04'
 categories:
   - fiction